a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/05. DOM Manipulation and Events/README.txt

 Write a program that detects and displays how far along a gradient the user has moved their mouse.
 The result should be rounded down and displayed as a percentage inside the <div> with ID "result".

+05. Highlight Active
+Write a function that highlights the currently active section of a document.
+There will be multiple divs with input fields inside them.
+Set the class of the div that contains the currently focused input field to "focused".
+When focus is lost (blurred), remove the class from the element.